Location Scout Services

 What types of filming locations are available in the Netherlands?

-The Netherlands offers distinctive filming environments.
-You can shoot along Amsterdam's UNESCO-listed canal ring and historic Jordaan district, amid Rotterdam's bold modern architecture, at the iconic Kinderdijk windmills, through seasonal tulip fields, on the Wadden Sea islands, along the North Sea coastline at Scheveningen and Zandvoort, and in charming historic cities like Utrecht, Leiden, and Delft.
-The flat landscape offers unique visual opportunities.
+Here is the breakdown.
+The Netherlands gives distinctive filming environments.
+You can shoot along Amsterdam's UNESCO-listed canal ring and historic Jordaan district, amid Rotterdam's bold modern build style, at the iconic Kinderdijk windmills, through seasonal tulip fields, on the Wadden Sea islands, along the North Sea coastline at Scheveningen and Zandvoort, and in charming historic cities like Utrecht, Leiden, and Delft.
+The flat landscape gives unique visual chances.

 What permits are required for location filming in the Netherlands?

-Amsterdam canal ring filming requires municipal permits with restrictions on equipment near waterways.
+Here is what that looks like on the ground.
+Amsterdam canal ring filming needs city permits with restrictions on gear near waterways.
 Kinderdijk has seasonal visitor management rules.
-Drone operations require ILT registration with EU certification and are restricted near Schiphol and government buildings.
-The Netherlands Film Commission facilitates permits and the Wadden Sea requires Natura 2000 environmental permits.
+Drone operations need ILT sign-ups with EU certification and are off-limits near Schiphol and government buildings.
+The Netherlands Film Commission facilitates permits and the Wadden Sea needs Natura 2000 site-level permits.

 How much do filming locations cost in the Netherlands?

+Here is how the picture comes together.
 Location fees in the Netherlands are moderate by Western European standards.
-Municipal filming permits are well-structured through city film offices.
-Heritage sites have established fee schedules.
-The Netherlands Film Production Incentive provides up to 35% back on qualifying expenditure, including post-production work, making it competitive with neighbouring countries.
+City filming permits are well-structured through city film offices.
+Heritage sites have set up fee schedules.
+The Netherlands Film Production Incentive gives up to 35% back on qualifying expenditure, including post-prod work, making it competitive with neighbouring countries.

 How do you match a location scout to my production?